mkfeuhrer/Air-hockey/README.md

 # Air-hockey
-Simple pygame implementation of Air Hockey which increases its size on eating apples.<br> Score updation and basic features.<br>
+Simple pygame implementation of 2 player Air Hockey game<br> Score updation and basic features.<br>
 <b>Softwares</b> : python 2.x or 3.x must be installed for playing.
 Keep all the files in same folder for proper functioning.
 <p><b>Controls</b> : Player 1 - W,A,S,D <br>